 For general inquiries, please email firstname.lastname@example.org.

-- The classes required to complete the Public Health Generalist certificate are offered both online and in-person.
+The classes required to complete the Public Health Graduate Certificate (Generalist concentration) are offered both online and in-person.

-The Public Health certificate program (both concentrations) is designed for individuals working in health-related field who are seeking to advance their career or stay current on the best practices in the field of public health.
+- Individuals working in public health or another health-related field (e.g., nurses, federal contractors, health department employees) who do not have a prior degree in public health but who wish to advance their career or stay current on the best practices in the field of public health.